roccoperi/Net-Health-Project/README.md

-# Net_Health_Project
+# Race and Relationships: Analyzing the Presence of Homophily in Notre Dame's Student Body
-Data science project regarding the existence and propagation racially homophilous networks at Notre Dame
+Data science project regarding the existence and propagation of racially homophilous networks at Notre Dame.